Bolex80/Complete-AI-Media-Center-Home-Lab/docs/installation/raspberry-pi-services.md

 curl -L https://install.pivpn.io | bash
 ```

-### KeepAlived
+## KeepAlived
 **Description:** `Keepalived` is a routing software to provide simple and robust facilities for loadbalancing and high-availability to Linux systems.
 Loadbalancing framework relies on well-known and widely used Linux Virtual Server (IPVS) kernel module.

+In my configuration, I will use 3 machines that will run different services.
+The Ubuntu machine is the primary device for HTTP traffic and will failover to the Primary Raspberry Pi.
-In my configuration, the Raspberry Pi will act as secondary device.
+The Raspberry Pi will act as secondary device for HTTP traffic, but will be primary for DNS requests and VPN traffic.
 The reason for this configuration is that my PiHole is more likely to survive random crashes and therefore I need the basic services always available.
 These are:
   - Pi-hole